willcook4/rails_todo_api/README.md

 - Update this readme to reflect common CLI tasks.
 Setup, migrations, clearing db...

-- Add Autoprefixer to make ready for more public browsers.
+- Add Autoprefixer to make ready for more public browsers. -- will need to eject from create react app

-- Refactor the TodosContainer into smaller components
+- Refactor the TodosContainer into smaller components -- partly done

 - Change to use uuid's from the todo list rather than db id's

-- Refactor to use pure components and react hooks
+- Refactor to use pure components and react hooks -- done